COVID-19 FREQUENTLY ASKED QUESTIONS

 2020-2021 Academic Year

-We realize there are a number of questions as we begin our fall semester at the Community Arts School.
-As such, we have put together this FAQ page as a way to compliment the other resources we have made available to our CAS community.
+We realize there are a number of questions as we continue arts instruction at the Community Arts School during the 2020-2021 Academic Year.
+We have put together this FAQ page as a way to compliment the other resources we have made available to our CAS community.
 For ease of finding answers to the questions you may have, we have provided some general FAQ’s along with department-specific questions below.

 As always, we encourage you to contact us should you have a question that is not addressed below.